sav-che/TL-2/Authors/Silvestri, Filippo {std. F. Silvestri}.md

-> [!cite] BHL link: this entry starts at [page 601](https://www.biodiversitylibrary.org/item/104077#page/615/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 601](https://www.biodiversitylibrary.org/page/33333740) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Silvestri, Filippo (1873-1949), Italian entomologist and botanist; educated at the University of Palermo; with the Laboratory of comparative anatomy, Univ.
-Roma and at the Dept. of Zool., Museum Buenos Aires (1898-1899); director of the Zoological Station, Portici 1904-1948; in retirement 1948-1949. (*F. Silvestri*).
+Roma and at the Dept. of Zool., Museum Buenos Aires (1898-1899); director of the Zoological Station, Portici 1904-1948; in retirement 1948-1949.
+**Abbreviated name**: *F. Silvestri*

 #### Herbarium and types